 It’s a given that KPIs can drive solid decision-making.
 However, it pays to focus on the performance indicators that are the most relevant to your goals.
 Tracking too many KPIs can lead to confusion and can overwhelm analysts and decision-makers.

-As you develop KPIs, ask yourself and your team why it’s important.
+As you develop KPIs, ask yourself and your team why it’s essential.
 In other words, why do you care about a particular indicator?
-Why is it key?
+Why is it critical?
 Then, limit yourself to those that are SMART: simple, measurable, actionable, relevant, and time-sensitive (whenever possible).

 Examples of Key Performance Indicators Commonly Used by SecureVizual Clients